openid/sharedsignals/openid-sharedsignals-framework-1_0.md

 A Transmitter MAY send a Verification Event at any time, even if one was not requested by the Event Receiver.

-A Transmitter MAY respond to verification event requests even if the event is not present in the `events_supported`, `events_requested` and / or `events_delivered` fields in the Stream Configuration ({{stream-config}}).
+A Transmitter MAY respond to Verification Event requests even if the event is not present in the `events_supported`, `events_requested` and / or `events_delivered` fields in the Stream Configuration ({{stream-config}}).

 #### Verification Event {#verification-event}
-The Verification Event is an SSF Event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
+The Verification Event is an SSF event with the event type: "https://schemas.openid.net/secevent/ssf/event-type/verification".
 The event contains the following attribute:

 state